Holiday PlanningShould Parents Buy Christmas Presents For School Staff?

 For those parents who don’t have money set aside to buy Christmas presents for their children, educators don’t need to.

-Also, consider that not all families celebrate Christmas, so they do not participate.
+Additionally, keep in mind that not all families celebrate Christmas, so they may not participate.

 Realistically, nobody has to buy or make Christmas presents for anyone because that’s not the purpose of Christmas.